 CLICK HERE to learn more about submitting an award nomination.

 CMBE Rising Star

 CLICK HERE to see this year's class and previous winners.

 - To advance communication, cooperation, and education with respect to fundamental mechanisms

-The original organization, then called the Bioelectrical Repair and Growth Society (BRAGS) enjoyed success due to the multidisciplinary and international composition of its membership.
+The original organization then called the Bioelectrical Repair and Growth Society (BRAGS), enjoyed success due to its membership's multidisciplinary and international composition.
 The original scientific focus was on electromagnetic processes.

 During this same period, the clinical areas represented by the organization's membership also broadened.
 Originally bone and orthopedics provided the main clinical focus.
 Gradually, as soft tissue and wound studies were reported, the similarity between issues of injury and clinical treatment became apparent.
 Finally, it became clear that clinical practice in a wide variety of areas could be improved through a better understanding of physical control processes.